 Taking a map from the visitor center, I set off to explore the cemetery on foot.

 I soon arrived at one of Green-Wood’s most iconic structures: the chapel.
 The limestone chapel, completed in 1913, was constructed by the Warren and Wetmore architectural firm in the Gothic style.
-But as it was undergoing renovations, and I decided to distance myself from the construction noise by heading uphill.
+But it was undergoing renovations, and I decided to distance myself from the construction noise by heading uphill.

 It was an especially blustery day, and the strong winds nearly managed to split my map in two.
 I set it aside for a moment and freely explored some random footpaths before returning to the main road.
 And before long, I stumbled upon one of Green-Wood Cemetery’s most iconic tombs.

 Musician Albert Ross Parsons and his wife are interred at this miniature replica of the Great Pyramid of Khufu.
 In addition to a replica of the Sphinx, Jesus and Mary (with baby Jesus) stand guard in front of the mausoleum’s doors.

 While Parsons was a pianist, organist and professional composer in his day, he was also an independent Egyptologist who even wrote a book on the Great Pyramid.
 Written in 1893, New Light From The Great Pyramid details its mysteries, its relation to the Zodiac and even its significance to Christianity.
 I was pleasantly surprised to learn that one of Green-Wood’s most alluring tombs also happens to house one of its most interesting residents!

 Arriving near the top of Battle Hill, the highest natural point in Brooklyn (220 ft above sea level), I was rewarded with a clear view of Manhattan’s skyline.
 Eerily, from this perspective, the distant steel skyscrapers seemed to form a warped mirror image of Green-Wood’s tombstones and obelisks.